Monomial tropical cones for multicriteria optimization: An Upper Bound Theorem

 The fact that an additional summand of $d$ occurs in the first argument of the upper bound function $U(\cdot,\cdot)$ may be surprising at first sight.
 Being able to go back and forth between cones over Puiseux series and tropical cones easily requires to restrict to nonnegative Puiseux series.
 So the `$+d$' accounts for the nonnegativity constraints.

-In \cite{KaplanEtAl:2008} Kaplan et al.\ study colored orthogonal range counting.
+In \cite{KaplanEtAl:2008} Kaplan et al.\ study colored orthogonal range counting and implicitly give the asymptotic upper and lower bound for the special case of monomial tropical cones.
+The upper bound also follows from \cite{BayerPeevaSturmfels:1998}; cf.\ Section \ref{sec:concluding}.
 For a subset $G$ of $n$ points in $\RR^d$, they define an open \emph{empty orthant} as the product of open intervals $O = \prod_{i=1}^{d}(-\infty,a_i)$ where $a = (a_1, \ldots, a_d) \in \RR^d$ is chosen such that $O$ does not contain a point of $G$.
 The empty orthant $O$ is \emph{maximal} if any increase in a coordinate of $a$ would yield a point of $G$ contained in $O$.
-By Lemma~\ref{lem:check-extremal}, the apex $a$ of a maximal empty orthant is precisely an extremal generator of $\complementarymonomial{G}$.
-With the reduction from orthants to boxes by doubling the coordinates before \cite[Theorem 2.4]{KaplanEtAl:2008}, one can apply the construction of \cite[Lemma 3.3]{KaplanEtAl:2008} to obtain a lower bound on the number of maximal empty orthants with respect to a given set $G$.
-This translates to a lower bound on the number of extremal generators of $\complementarymonomial{G}$.
+By Lemma~\ref{lem:check-extremal}, the apex $a$ of a maximal empty orthant is precisely an extremal generator of $\closedcomplementarymonomial{G}$.
+With the reduction from orthants to boxes by doubling the coordinates before \cite[Theorem 2.4]{KaplanEtAl:2008}, one can apply the construction of \cite[Lemma 3.3]{KaplanEtAl:2008} to obtain a lower bound on the number of maximal empty orthants with respect to a given set~$G$.
+This translates to a lower bound on the number of extremal generators of $\closedcomplementarymonomial{G}$.
 In this way the argument of Kaplan et al.\ shows that the upper bound in Theorem~\ref{thm:upper-bound} is actually asymptotically tight, even for monomial tropical cones.

 \begin{corollary} For $d$ an absolute constant, the maximal number of extremal generators of a (monomial) tropical cone in $\TTmin^{d+1}$ defined as the intersection of $n$ tropical halfspaces lies in $\Theta(n^{\lfloor d/2 \rfloor})$. \end{corollary}